-Attendance: Attendance is expected and one oral presentation as well as presentation notes of one other oral presentation is part of your final grade.
-You will be able to choose the two dates of your oral presentation and your note taking at the beginning of the term and you need to be present on those days.
+Attendance: Attendance is expected.
+Participation, in-person oral presentations and presentation notes of one other oral presentation are part of your final grade.
+You will be able to choose the dates of one oral presentation and your note-taking at the beginning of the term and you need to be present on those days.